MetalMetric › Melt Calculator › Junk Silver

 Frequently Asked Questions

 A standard roll contains 40 quarters ($10 face value).
-The silver content is 40 × 0.1808 = 7.232 troy ounces.
-Enter 40 in the quarter field above to see the current melt value based on today's live spot price.
+Silver content: 40 × 0.1808 = 7.232 troy ounces.
+At $32/oz spot: $231.42 melt value.
+At $30/oz: $216.96.
+Enter 40 in the quarter field in the calculator above for the live figure.
+A $1,000 face value bag of quarters contains 4,000 coins and approximately 715 oz of silver at the dealer standard.

 More than a calculator.
 A full portfolio tracker.